NamandeepKaur/Namandeep-Kaur-technical-writing-portfolio/README.md

 *Feel free to connect: [https://www.linkedin.com/in/namandeep-kaur/](https://www.linkedin.com/in/namandeep-kaur/)*

-My experience spans the full documentation lifecycle, from feature planning through launch and ongoing maintenance.
+My experience spans the full documentation lifecycle, from content planning through launch and ongoing maintenance.
 This portfolio contains selected examples of documentation projects, process improvements, content strategy work, and how I approached them.

 ## Contents